 Total area of each stratum and the overall status of benchmarks

 Results by management areas in general do not differ greatly.
 From a broad perspective, roughly a quarter of lands in the field office is meeting standards for forb or grass cover, except for the Gunnison Gorge National Conservation Area which has no land meeting objectives for forb cover (Table 1).
-While there were relatively few plots sampled in the Gunnison Gorge NCA, XX, all plots sampled failed to achieve minimum benchmark cover values a result that is unlikely to be due to chance, as is reflected by the Areas of Critical Environmental Concern.
+While there were relatively few plots sampled in the Gunnison Gorge NCA, XX, all plots sampled failed to achieve minimum benchmark cover values a result that is unlikely to be due to chance, as is reflected by the Areas of Critical Environmental Concern (Table X) .
 No areas are meeting the benchmarks for Tree cover either, although most management areas have roughly one half of their land achieving.
-Aspects regarding the nature of perennial forbs are discussed further in section XX, but given the timing of sampling relative to the drought section XX, are not surprising A more worrisome metric would relate to the species composition of forbs which are present at plots, rather than collective cover of them during periods of drought.
+Aspects regarding the nature of perennial forbs are discussed further in section XX, but given the timing of sampling relative to the drought section XX, are not surprising.
+A more worrisome metric would relate to the species composition of forbs which are present at plots, rather than collective cover of them during periods of drought.
 This indicates the need to explore tree thinning, or removal, operations in certain areas, as funding permits and needs require, to benefit wildlife via modification of habitat or to decrease the threats of wildfires to adjacent human population base.
 Given the historic reductions in fire cycle this is an issue which requires a great many decades before coming back into resolution, but given the current awareness of the problem, management actions are now underway which will do so.
 Roughly half to two-thirds of land are achieving shrub cover objectives, and two areas have confidence intervals which do (51.4- 66.5% -81.7), of very nearly (54- 66.8% -79.5), include the land cover targets.
-On the whole, the results taken together indicate that the study area is failing to meet metrics for plant functional diversity, with only areas 2 having confidence intervals which even overlap the management objectives.
+On the whole, the results taken together indicate that the study area is failing to meet metrics for plant functional diversity, with only two areas having confidence intervals which overlap the management objectives.
 However, the perennial grass functional group presents the most serious concern.
-The median estimate of land within any area meeting objectives for cover of grasses is 23.2%, across the entirety of the field office the estimate of lands meeting objectives for grasses is a low 15.8%, the 2nd lowest proportion of land out of all benchmarks and areas.
+The median estimate of land within any area meeting objectives for cover of perennial grasses is 23.2%, across the entirety of the field office the estimate of lands meeting objectives for grasses is a low 15.8%, the 2nd lowest proportion of land out of all benchmarks and areas.
 Geographic Trends in Conditions

 Certain areas throughout the Field Office differ in regards to meeting their benchmarks.
 Areas which…